 Crashed Out ONLY

-a Made in Jersey novel by New York Times bestselling author Tessa Bailey
+a Made in Jersey novel by New York Times and USA Today bestselling author Tessa Bailey

 Jasmine Taveras is the reason Sarge Purcell grabbed his six-string and bailed the hell out of New Jersey four years ago.
 She’s the fuel for every song he’s ever written—each one laced with bitter, hard-edged, hungry lust.
 Now, with his hugely successful band on temporary hiatus, Sarge is determined to prove to Jasmine that this “kid” turned into every inch the man she’s always needed…